R2Northstar/ModdingDocs/docs/source/reference/northstar/safeio.rst

 Saving a file
 -------------
-To save a file you need the content you want to save as :ref:`strings-overview` , for this the :ref:`json_overview` functions can be useful if you want to store :ref:`table_overview` or :ref:`arrays-overview`.
+To save a file you need the content you want to save as :ref:`strings-overview` , for this the :ref:`json_overview` functions can be useful if you want to store :ref:`table_overview` or :ref:`arrays_overview`.

 To actually save the file you use: